ZhaoliangGuo/live555-simple-demo-4-iOS/README.md

       After that, a universal (multi-architecture) file named `liblive555.a` will be generated in the `output` directory.
       Also, all the headers needed will be copy to `/output/include`.`.
-      **All this happen automaticly, you don't have to run any comand by hand**.
+      **All this happen automaticly, you don't have to run any command by hand**.

   - **Step 4: Use the `liblive555.a`**.
     Copy `liblive555.a` and `include` directory to your project.